 Find out what you can do to maximise your super

 HSBC: The future of retirement – choices for later life, 2015.

 If you don’t know what your investment goals are, it’s unlikely you’ll achieve them.

-Make sure you have the right cover for you circumstances so you’re not over or under insured.
+Make sure you have the right cover for your circumstances so you’re not over or under insured.

-Make sure you’re super is set up right now and you’ll be able to enjoy a comfortable retirement later.
+Make sure your super is set up right now and you’ll be able to enjoy a comfortable retirement later.